Evi1n/Evi1n/README.md

-- 👋 Hi, I’m @Evi1n
+- 👋 Hi there I’m @Evi1n
-- 👀 I’m interested in python
+- ☕ Coffee is how I keep up with < code />
 - 🌱 I’m currently learning python
-- 📫 How to reach me instagram : eviln.codes or gmail : evilnn.19@gmail.com
+- 📫 How to reach me 👀  instagram : eviln.codes or gmail : evilnn.19@gmail.com

 <!---
 Evi1n/Evi1n is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.